 Building links with industry and university

-To help create new links with local employers or a university, why not take a look at a STEM Insight placement and give yourself the opportunity to undertake an inspirational STEM placement.
+To help create new links with local employers or a university, why not take a look at a ENTHUSE Partnership Placement and give yourself the opportunity to undertake an inspirational STEM placement.

 Give your students a classroom experience of the world of work